Kandarp08/Library-Management-System/README.md

 To setup the LMS locally, follow these instructions:

 1. Fork the repository to your desired folder.
+Create a directory named "obj" in the root directory.

 2. In the init() function of src/server.c, create the credentials of the main admin.